 - Control Procurement

 - Control Risks

-They are the physical or electronic representation of work performance information compiled in project documents which helps to generate decision or raise issues, actions or awareness.
+They are the physical or electronic representation of work performance information which helps to generate decision or raise issues, actions or awareness.

 As per these definitions, Work Performance Reports include technical information and progress indication for the key project tasks and deliverables.

-Basically, Work Performance Reports may include any type of information related with parameters and updates on the project’s progress.
+Basically, Work Performance Reports may include any type of information related to parameters and updates on the project’s progress.

 - Planned value of the performed work

 - Actual Costs

 - Cost Variance (CV)